If you don't want to hear about numbers, algebraic equations or geometry, rest assured - maths is so much more interesting than that.

 Use of Mathematics in the World of Art

-Mathematics isn't just for the academically inclined.
+Mathematics isn't just for those invested in the academic world.

 Anyone who has made a paper aeroplane will have practised the mathematical art of origami - maths tricks really are everywhere!

-Studying the work of painters such as Vasarely, Mondrian and Kandinsky can be a starting point for budding mathematicians since their work is inspired by mathematical concepts including geometry, symmetry and parallelism.
+Studying the work of painters such as Vasarely, Mondrian and Kandinsky can be a starting point for budding mathematicians since their work is inspired by mathematical concepts including geometry, shapes, symmetry and parallelism.

 Maths shows its true beauty through the art it inspires which demonstrates that it is so much more than a rigid framework - it is a source of creativity.